Skip to content

 CREATE SUBSCRIPTION testsub CONNECTION 'host=source RDS/host endpoint port=5432 dbname=source_db_name user=user password=password' PUBLICATION testpub;

-Note: Replace source RDS/host endpoint with the endpoint of your source DB instance and source_db_name with the name of your DB instance.
+Note: Replace source RDS/host endpoint with the endpoint of your source DB instance.
+Replace source_db_name with the name of your DB instance.
 Replace user with your username and password with your password.

-2. Run the following query to verify that the subscription is active:
+2. To verify that the subscription is active, run the following query:

 SELECT oid,subname,subenabled,subslotname,subpublications FROM pg_subscription;